Your Feedback Home Page Return to Folk Page

 Blake's III

-From Herefordshire.
-Strangely enough, this 1986 photo is the most recent that Blake's III have published on their Internet page!
-We'll have a camera ready to record for posterity - but does anyone have images of the band that haven't reached their sell-by date?
-Still together and still fabulously innovative after all these years, with Paul Rogers occasionally augmenting the band on double bass, Blake's III are Mick Freeman, sax/clarinet/flute & vocals; Rob Strawson, fiddle & vocals; and Martin Blake, guitar & vocals.
+From Herefordshire - Still together and still fabulously innovative after all these years, with Paul Rogers occasionally augmenting the band on double bass, Blake's III are Mick Freeman, sax/clarinet/flute & vocals; Rob Strawson, fiddle & vocals; and Martin Blake, guitar & vocals.
 Their eclectic blend of musical styles still enthrals and excites audiences everywhere.

 Artisan